One to One Mentoring

 Becoming a Mentor is one of the most enjoyable things you’ll ever do.
 Mentoring is a great way to give back to the community.
 In just a few hours each week, you will help shape the life of a young person in our community and in return you’ll receive much more back then you could ever think possible.

-When children and teens have the influence of a caring adult, they are more likely to avoid risky behaviors and to focus on academics.
+When children and teens have the influence of a caring adult, they are more likely to avoid risky behaviors and to focus on academics and other pursuits.
 Today’s youth face a variety of challenges, and being matched with a Mentor can help them navigate these challenges and reach their potential.

 Plus Years of Service